 - (1) Expansions.
-Expansions of non-conforming uses are prohibited, except that non-conforming residential uses may, after obtaining a permit from the Planning Board, be expanded within existing residential structures or within expansions of such structures as allowed in Section 12.C.(1) above. - (2) Resumption Prohibited.
-A lot, building or structure in or on which a nonconforming use is discontinued for a period exceeding one year, or which is superseded by a conforming use, may not again be devoted to a nonconforming use except that the Planning Board may, for good cause shown by the applicant, grant up to a one-year extension to that time period.
-This provision shall not apply to the resumption of a use of a residential structure provided that the structure has been used or maintained for residential purposes during the preceding five-year (5) period. - (3) Change of Use.
-An existing non-conforming use may be changed to another non-conforming use provided that the proposed use has no greater adverse impact on the subject and adjacent properties and resources, including water-dependent uses in the Commercial Fisheries/Maritime Activities District, than the former use, as determined by the Planning Board.
+Expansions of non-conforming uses are prohibited, except that non-conforming residential uses may, after after obtaining a permit from the receipt, review and approval of an application by the Planning Board reviewing authority and a permit issued by the Code Enforcement Officer, be expanded within existing residential structures or within expansions of such structures as allowed in Section 12.C.(1) above. - (2) Resumption Prohibited.
+A lot, building or structure in or on which a nonconforming use is discontinued for a period exceeding one year, or which is superseded by a conforming use, may not again be devoted to a nonconforming use except that the Planning Board the reviewing authority, may, for good cause shown by the applicant, grant up to a one-year extension to that time period.
+This provision shall not apply to the resumption of a use of a residential structure provided that the structure has been used or maintained for residential purposes during the preceding five-year (5) period.

+(3) Change of Use.
+An existing non-conforming use may be changed to another non-conforming use provided that the proposed use has no greater adverse impact on the subject and adjacent properties and resources, including waterdependent uses in the Commercial Fisheries/Maritime Activities District, than the former use, as determined by the Planning Board reviewing authority.
 The determination of no greater adverse impact shall be made according to criteria listed in Section 12.C.(5) above.
+A permit issued by the Code Enforcement Officer is required.